KarolynW/moodle-lang-maker/README.md

 # Moodle Language Pack Maker

+> Written by Codex and provided strictly “as is.”
+This is a what-you-see-is-what-you-get project with no promises of support, maintenance, or follow-up assistance.

 Moodle Language Pack Maker automates the creation of bespoke Moodle language variants (for example, “Klingon English”).
 It extracts English source strings from your Moodle checkout, translates them in bulk with the OpenAI Batch API,